-At Key Stage 3 students work on developing key art skills such as drawing and painting.
+At Key Stage 3 students work on developing key art skills such as drawing and painting over two years.
 They also get the opportunity to explore printing and working in 3D.
 Students work in an A4 sketchbook and produce supporting studies on A3 paper relating to a theme.
-Homework is often contextual research and observational drawing practise.
+Homework is often contextual research and observational drawing practice.

 |Key Stage 4|

-Key Stage 4 is where students get more opportunity to work independently, to a theme that is set by the exam board.
+Key Stage 4 is where students get more opportunity to work independently, to a theme that is set both by the teachers and the Edexcel exam board.
 The main objectives for students to meet are based around artist studies, experimenting with materials, observation work and producing large scale final pieces of artwork.
-Students will produce 4 projects over the 2-year course and the course culminates with a 2-day practical exam in year 11.
-The art department likes to celebrate the success of the students by having an annual exhibit usually held in the main school hall.
+Students will produce 3 projects over the 3-year course and the course culminates with a 2-day practical exam in year 11.
+The art department likes to celebrate the success of the students by having an annual exhibition usually held in the main school hall.

 Considering a career in art and want to find out more click on any of the following:

 |Animator||Stained Glass Artist||Architect|